Fay-Cooper Cole: Career

 Cole worked as the Assistant Curator of Anthropology at the Field Museum of Natural History after 1914.
 He led the museum’s Philippine expeditions, collecting more than 5,000 objects, traveling together with his wife, Mabel Cook Cole, with whom he co-authored The Story of Man.
-Their son, LaMont C. Cole, served as Professor of Zoology in the Section of Ecology and Systematics at Cornell University.

 University of Chicago

 He was well-known for helping to establish the University of Chicago's graduate program in Anthropology (officially in 1929), as well as his broader archeological surveys in Illinois.
 Early iterations of the University of Chicago's Anthropology department began when William Rainey Harper appointed Frederick Starr as the first faculty member in anthropology in 1892.
 When Starr retired, the University brought in Cole to teach Anthropology courses, where he was later joined by faculty such as Edward Sapir, Wilton Krogman, Robert Redfield, and Sol Tax.